ShishupalRajpurohit/Swiggy_rag_chatbot/README.md

 ## Objective
 Build a Retrieval-Augmented Generation (RAG) system that answers questions strictly based on the Swiggy Annual Report.

-The system does NOT hallucinate and only responds from retrieved document context.
+The system only responds from retrieved document context.

 ---